Fast 3D Nanophotonic Inverse Design using Volume Integral Equations: Discussion and Conclusion

 \section{Discussion and Conclusion}

 This article explores and demonstrates the viability of the JVIE, a fast, full-wave 3D electromagnetic solution method, for the inverse design of nanophotonic devices.
 Gradients of the objective function with respect to the design parameters are efficiently computed using the adjoint method and used in a gradient-based optimizer.
 When comparing against finite-difference-based methods, JVIE shows notable advantages for the inverse design of large-scale, practical structures that are long in one dimension, resulting in significantly reduced simulation times.
 This indicates the significant benefits of using the JVIE to inverse design such devices.
-The two silicon photonic design examples considered in this work both used large cubic pixels, maximizing robustness and fabricability at the expense of a more challenging inverse design process.
-Despite the coarse pixel sizes used, the final optimized devices achieved excellent performance metrics.
+The three silicon photonic design examples considered in this work all utilized large cubic pixels, thereby maximizing robustness and fabricability at the expense of a more challenging inverse design process.
+The simulated performance of the devices is comparable to that of other state-of-the-art power splitters~\cite{Splitter_1, Splitter_2}, dual-wavelength Bragg gratings~\cite{Bragg_NarrowB, Bragg_MW}, and selective mode reflectors~\cite{Vuckovic_Mode_Ref} reported in the literature.

-This paper primarily focused on demonstrating the feasibility and effectiveness of the proposed frequency-domain volume integral equation-based topology optimization platform.
-Future work includes incorporating higher-order basis functions for higher accuracy and faster convergence\cite{linear_basis}, exploring curvilinear meshing strategies\cite{Curvilinear}, and considering alternative algorithmic acceleration algorithms\cite{IFGF} in conjunction with hardware GPU acceleration.